-To those of you who joined our Webinar: "The Impact of 2015 Revisions to EU GMP Annex 15 on GDP" on June 25th, thank you for participating!
+To those of you who joined our Webinar: "The Impact of 2015 Revisions to EU GMP Annex 15 on GDP" thank you for participating!
 For those who missed it, please view the recorded version.
-In this week's blog, our regulatory expert Piritta Maunu will focus on questions she received during or after the webinar about ISO/IEC 17025.
+In this week's blog, our regulatory expert focuses on questions we received during and after our webinar on ISO/IEC 17025.

 The ISO (International Organization for Standardization) / IEC (International Electrotechnical Commission) quality standard 17025 is internationally recognized and sets out general requirements for the competence of calibration and testing laboratories.
 According to its introduction, the standard contains "all of the requirements that testing and calibration laboratories have to meet if they wish to demonstrate that they operate a quality system, are technically competent, and are able to generate technically valid results."